TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/global-artifacts/01.requirements-engineering/supplementary-specification.md

 ### Design Constraints

-* Programming Languages and Frameworks: Typescript, React, CSS
+* Programming Languages and Frameworks: Typescript, React, SASS, Redux
 * Software Development Process: The project follow the methodology Agile
 * Standards and Patterns: Adherence to industry standards or design patterns can be a constraint.
 Following established coding conventions or utilizing pre-built UI components can ensure code quality, maintainability, and consistency.
 * Development Tools: Git, PlantUML, Node 2.9.0, Java.